apache/spark/docs/apache-airflow-providers-amazon/operators/datasync.rst

 --------

-Two example_dags are provided which showcase the :class:`~airflow.providers.amazon.aws.operators.datasync.AWSDataSyncOperator` in action.
+Two example_dags are provided which showcase the :class:`~airflow.providers.amazon.aws.operators.datasync.DataSyncOperator` in action.

  - example_datasync_1.py
  - example_datasync_2.py

-Both examples use the :class:`~airflow.providers.amazon.aws.hooks.datasync.AWSDataSyncHook` to create a boto3 DataSync client.
+Both examples use the :class:`~airflow.providers.amazon.aws.hooks.datasync.DataSyncHook` to create a boto3 DataSync client.
 This hook in turn uses the :class:`~airflow.providers.amazon.aws.hooks.base_aws.AwsBaseHook`

 Note this guide differentiates between an *Airflow task* (identified by a task_id on Airflow),